simduchaine/nancy-bilodeau-website/data_en/home/training.md

 - Lunch Workshops

 ---
-I already have several elaborate courses.
-You can organize a course or participate in the next one on our schedule.
-To organize a course, a retreat, a conference or a meal, gather 10 people and your registration will be free!
+I have several courses ready.
+You can either organize a course or register for one on our schedule.
+Organize a course, a retreat, a conference or a cooking class with 10 people or more and your registration is free!!

 <a href="/en/training">Training ></a>